People

 RTRC Co-investigator

-Mr. Ullrich is a Program Director in the Department of Health Management and Policy, College of Public Health, University of Iowa.
+Mr. Ullrich is a Program Director-Research Activities in the Department of Health Management and Policy, College of Public Health, University of Iowa.
 He has served as a research analyst, research methodologist, and project manager on a very broad array of health policy and bio-medical research projects ranging from local and national survey projects, cancer and surgical clinical trials, and regional and international epidemiologic studies.
 His recent work has focused on state, regional, and national projects in health services research, policy analysis, and program and policy evaluation.

 Priyanka Vakkalanka, PhD